ProcessEight/magento-2-professional-developer-certification/QUESTION_5.md

 INCORRECT:

+### Example from core
+To do

+### Custom example
+To do

 ### Further notes
+If any

+### Points for further investigation
+- What are the other kind of price types?
+- What kinds of criteria affect the price rendering process (e.g. Taxes, discounts, etc)?
+- Aside from `product.price.render.default`, what other price render blocks are there?
+How are they rendered?
+- Are the results of price calculation triggered by the `render` method cached anywhere?

 ## Disclaimer
 This module is intended as a learning aid only and is not intended for use in production systems.

+_Tested on Magento 2.2.5._

 ## Copyright
 &copy; 2019 ProcessEight